Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/bigquery-configs.md

 You can create a new label with no value or remove a value from an existing label key.

 A label with a key that has an empty value can also be [referred](https://cloud.google.com/bigquery/docs/adding-labels#adding_a_label_without_a_value) to as a tag in BigQuery.
 However, this should not be confused with a [BigQuery tag](https://cloud.google.com/bigquery/docs/tags), which conditionally applies IAM policies to BigQuery tables and datasets.
 Find out more in [labels and tags](https://cloud.google.com/resource-manager/docs/tags/tags-overview).

 ### Resource tags

-[BigQuery tags](https://cloud.google.com/bigquery/docs/tags) enable conditional IAM access control for BigQuery tables, views, and datasets.
+[BigQuery tags](https://cloud.google.com/bigquery/docs/tags) enable conditional IAM access control for BigQuery tables and views.
 You can apply these BigQuery tags using the `resource_tags` configuration.

 Resource tags are key-value pairs that must follow BigQuery's tag format: `{google_cloud_project_id}/{key_name}: value`.
 Unlike labels, BigQuery tags are primarily designed for IAM access control using conditional policies, allowing organizations to: